gwencitaaa/portfolio/README.md

 While peers are also part of the audience, I wanted to keep potential employers front of mind.

 For this audience of potential employers, I wanted to keep the design minimal and uncluttered, with a fun navigation pattern.
-I liked the idea of keeping the icons as the main navigation tool and displaying them centrally rather than at the bottom or top (or side) in a more traditional design.
+I liked the idea of keeping the icons as the main navigation tool and displaying them centred on one half of the page rather than at the bottom or top (or side) in a more traditional design.

 *Functionality*